Sleeps 6 in 3 bedrooms; Children welcome

 View sights and sounds from Corfe Castle with our Corfe Castle Holiday Sights and Sounds Video

-The Sweet Shop, Corfe Castle -A traditional sweet shop selling a wide range of weight out sweets and confectionery from a stone built shop on the edge of the square in centre of Corfe Castle.
-This pretty little shop also strives to find thesweets we remember from our childhood but we also sells a range of luxury chocolates.
-In order that no one misses out there is also has a range of sugar free sweets, chocolates and biscuits as well as a diabetic Ice cream.
-The Sweet Shop is also one of the centres of village life in Corfe Castle as it is where many people go to pick up their daily news paper or a magazine.
+The Sweet Shop Corfe Castle - A traditional sweet shop selling a wide range of sweets and confectionery from a stone built shop on the edge of the square in centre of Corfe Castle.
+This pretty little shop sells traditional sweets we remember from our childhood but we also a range of luxury chocolates.
+In order that no one misses out there is also has a range of sugar free sweets and biscuits as well as a diabetic Ice cream.
+The Sweet Shop is also one of the centres of village life in Corfe Castle where many people go to pick up their daily newspaper or a magazine.